zhiheng75/kg-gen/README.md

-# t2kg: Knowledge Graph Generation from Any Text
+# kg-gen: Knowledge Graph Generation from Any Text

-Welcome! `t2kg` helps you generate knowledge graphs from any source text using AI.
+Welcome! `kg-gen` helps you extract knowledge graphs from any plain text using AI.
 It can process both small and large text inputs, and it can also handle messages in a conversation format.

-Why generate knowledge graphs? `t2kg` is great if you want to:
+Why generate knowledge graphs? `kg-gen` is great if you want to:
 - Create a graph to assist with RAG (Retrieval-Augmented Generation)
 - Create graph synthetic data for model training and testing
 - Structure any text into a graph